collectiverealms/collectiverealms/_posts/2018-08-12-A-Brave-Heart-and-a-Decent-Sword.md

 I haven’t seen Kastra since that night.
 She would go on to send me letters every month or so.
 Turned out, she’d packed her things and fled with Arazar.
 Their group didn’t last much longer after that, though.
 One by one, they all went their own way as the months went by.
 Soon, it was just she and him.
 They went all across the land, even going to Ethis like that elven woman and her group did.

 Often times, I’d think that she had surely met her match.
-If I recall the longest she went between letters was a year and a half, but I always wound up receiving a letter when it was most needed.
+If I recall, the longest she went between letters was a year and a half, but I always wound up receiving a letter when it was most needed.
 She tried sending father letters, too, but he never replied.
 He and I ran the tavern until I came of age.
 I wound up working in a bookshop in the city not far away from home.
 Then I met a boy.
 Then he broke my heart.
 Then I met a girl.
 She didn’t, and a few years down the road we adopted a little boy, who we named Zarrakir.
 He’s almost a man himself now.

 Father passed last week.
 It still doesn’t even feel real while I sit here and write it.
 I sent Kastra a letter, but I doubt it’ll find her for a few months or so.
 While I was cleaning out his room in the tavern, I found a box of journals he had written.

 *We are not like them.
 We were not made for their life*.
 That was what my father always told her.
 I never knew whether he said it for her sake or his.
 In my childhood, I’d always assumed it the former.
 But I’m an adult now.
 I’ve lived to see my own child reach adulthood, and now here I sit here with one man’s life of regrets contained in one small box.
-I think that when father told her that because if she left, it meant that he could’ve too.
+I think that father told her that because if she left, it meant that he could’ve too.